abhioshar/CodingAssignment/README.md

     3.8 Add multiple input/output sources.

+    3.9 Try to deploy the application to the cloud and add APIs

     3.9 If time permitted, I'd have researched if we can add support for files larger than memory and using multithreading to solve the problem.